 The entanglement of binary quantum objects (qubits) can be quantified by the entanglement of formation, a notion which for pure states reduces to the von Neumann entropy [5-7].
-This measure is convenient since it is proportional to the number of fully entangled pairs needed to produce a given entangled state.
-Also, it is monotonically related to the concurrence, which can be evaluated by the Wootters formula [8] as a simple function of the density matrix.
+This measure is convenient since it is proportional to the number of fully entangled pairs needed to entanglement by scattering of two electrons to the entanglement of a pair of qubits represented by a double quantum dot coupled to leads.
+In the latter case the collapse of entanglement due to the Kondo effect is analyzed.